Find out who is the Brazilian arrested in the US for participating in the Capitol invasion - News

 Leticia went to the US capital to follow the speech by former Republican President Donald Trump, but decided to follow the crowd, which was marching towards the Capitol before the speech was even over.

-In the images, it is possible to see Leticia inside the Capitol in the midst of the crowd, wearing a camouflage jacket and a red beanie with the name Trump.
-She is also seen in the building’s Crypt, where the invaders stopped and shouted slogans.
-There are no charges against her of violent acts.
+In the images, Leticia can be seen inside the Capitol, in the midst of the crowd, wearing a camouflage jacket and a red beanie with the name Trump.
+She is also seen in the building’s crypt, where the invaders stopped and shouted slogans.
+There are no allegations of violent acts against her.

 “Don’t be sad.
 Be prepared.
-We are all f******.
-Yes they will go after these people”, replies the recipient of the message.
+We’re all f******.
+Yes, they will go after these people”, replies the message recipient.
 “I was so irresponsible to walk there.
 I was with this nice family.
 This gentleman and two kids.
 Peaceful walk,” Leticia completes in the messages.

-Since the raid on the Capitol that left five dead, FBI investigations have arrested more than 750 people in nearly all 50 US states.
+Since the capitol raid, which left five dead, FBI investigations have arrested more than 750 people in nearly all 50 US states.
 About 225 people were accused of violent acts during the invasion, including assaults on local agents.